webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

     3. **User Authentication and Consent**: user authenticates with Microsoft Entra ID which grants or denies the requested permissions.
     4. **Authorization Grant**: once authenticated, Microsoft Entra ID issues an authorization grant (e.g., an authorization code) to the app(client).
     5. **Access Token Request**: The app(client) exchanges the authorization grant for an access token by sending a request to Microsoft Entra ID's token endpoint.
-    6. **Access Token**: Microsoft Entra ID issues an access token to the app(client), which contains information about the granted permissions (scopes) and the user or app(client)lication on whose behalf the app(client) is acting.
+    6. **Access Token**: Microsoft Entra ID issues an access token to the app(client), which contains information about the granted permissions (scopes) and the user or application on whose behalf the app(client) is acting.
     7. **Resource Access**: The app(client) includes the access token in its requests to the resource server (Azure service or API) to access the protected resources.
     8. **Token Validation**: The resource server validates the access token to ensure it's valid, was issued by a trusted authority (Microsoft Entra ID), and grants access.
   - ![oauth 2 flow](img/oauth2.png)